jdaw1/placemat/Documentation/page_level.md

 ## GlassesOnSheets and GlassesOnTastingNotePages

 More than six or seven glasses would be too many for one sheet of `/A4` or `/USL`.
-If the PaperType is one of these, there must be two sheets, or more.
+If the PaperType is one of these, there must be &ge;2 sheets.

 Consider:
 ```PostScript